Getting Started with Mole 2010, Mole 2012, and Mole 2013

 Note, if there is only one debugger visualizer available for a given type of object you do not need to click on the dropdown button.
 You can simply click the magnifying glass icon to directly open that visualizer.

 Mole supports visualizing all .NET types.
-However, there is a difference between what Mole supports and when “Mole 2010” is listed in a DataTip or debugging window.
-Mole is registered with Visual Studio 2010 to be an available visualizer for over 1700 .NET types.
-Meaning, Visual Studio 2010 will make Mole available for objects of those 1700 .NET types and all of their subtypes (i.e. derived classes).
+However, there is a difference between what Mole supports and when “Mole (2010, 2012, or 2013)” is listed in a DataTip or debugging window.
+Mole is registered with Visual Studio to be an available visualizer for over 1600 .NET types.
+Meaning, Visual Studio will make Mole available for objects of those 1600 .NET types and all of their subtypes (i.e. derived classes).

 If you want to start Mole using an instance of Person, you need to use an alternate technique.
 Using the Watch window, wrap an instance of Person in a System.WeakReference object.
 You can then open Mole for that WeakReference instance, and view the Person.